jacebenson/cedar/docs/docs/how-to/oauth.md

 You can put this same link on your signup page as well, since using the OAuth flow will be dual-purpose: it will log the user in if a local user already exists, or it will create the user and then log them in.

-We're using several of our new ENV vars here, and need to tell Redwood to make them available to the web side during the build process.
+We're using several of our new ENV vars here, and need to tell Cedar to make them available to the web side during the build process.
 Add them to the `includeEnvironmentVariables` key in `redwood.toml`:

 ```toml title="/redwood.toml"
 [web]